pylipp/financeager/README.md

 ## Installation

-`financeager` requires Python 3.6 or higher.
+`financeager` requires Python 3.7 or higher (last version supporting Python 3.6 is 1.0.3).

 ### From PyPI package